La belle Gabrielle — Tome 1 by Auguste Maquet

 This book is widely considered to be in the public domain.
 Share knowledge freely with the world.

-1 year agoI came across this while browsing and the flow of the text seems very fluid.
+1 year agoThis book was worth my time since the emotional weight of the story is balanced perfectly.
 One of the best books I've read this year.